Do Go On - 397 - Aviator Charles Kingsford Smith

 That's fun.

-What was Stacey Whitlock in again?
+What was Stacey Whitford?

-The Colonel's Salad.
+The Colonel's salad.

-I think that's-
+I think that's...

 Probably an all-time.

-It's like the exact opposite of a dog's breakfast.
+That's the exact opposite of a dog's breakfast.

-Yeah, the Colonel's Salad.
+Yeah, the Colonel's salad.

-The Colonel's Salad.
+The Colonel Salad.

 Yeah, right.